 45 Degree Brushing – It’s Critical To Your Health

 Some people step easily into the challenge, while others struggle.
-It’s like the old saying goes, “You can lead a horse to water, but you can’t make em drink”.
-Dental patients are no different.
-I can show, explain, and demonstrate until I’m blue in the face, but in the end, it’s their choice, and their health will be determined by what they do at home.
 What I’ve learned over the years, is patients typically do well in the short term but cycle back into their old habits after a few months, which is why 75% of the population has some form of the disease.
-What can I say, life gets in the way?
-They’re not looking down someone’s gullet for 8 hours every day like me, so my little dog and pony show rightly fades away.
-Consequently, six months later, we go through the process again.
-It’s my job and I’m happy to do it, but there must be a better way.
+They’re not looking down someone’s gullet for 8 hours every day like me.
 Up / Down and Circle Brushing clean the surfaces of the teeth but neglect the pockets below the gum line which is where disease starts.
-Cleaning out this pocket is the TRUE objective of toothbrushing.
+Cleaning out this pocket is the true objective of toothbrushing.

-So we built a Toothbrush That Reinforces the ADA recommended 45 degree method!
+A Toothbrush That Reinforces the 45 degree method

 The MD Brush reinforces everything I teach about brushing and ensures that when my patient’s pick it up, they will be reminded of the correct way to Think about brushing.
 Remember, I want them to think like a dentist when they brush.
 I want them to see the teeth with the mind’s eye.
 Now, I could go into the process of what it takes to make a toothbrush like this, but it would be a long boring read.
 So, for our purposes, just know that it’s very difficult, very slow, very expensive, and frowned upon by the competition.
 However, if you’re interested you can listen to the NPR story